dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 [!INCLUDE [data-bind-mount-vs-volumes](../includes/data-bind-mount-vs-volumes.md)]

 Data bind mounts rely on the host machine's filesystem to persist the RabbitMQ server data across container restarts.
-The data bind mount is mounted at the `C:\RabbitMQ\Data` on Windows (or `/RabbitMQ/Data` on Unix) path on the host machine in the Kafka server container.
+The data bind mount is mounted at the `C:\RabbitMQ\Data` on Windows (or `/RabbitMQ/Data` on Unix) path on the host machine in the RabbitMQ server container.
 For more information on data bind mounts, see [Docker docs: Bind mounts](https://docs.docker.com/engine/storage/bind-mounts).

 ### Add RabbitMQ server resource with parameters